valtimo-platform/valtimo-documentation/release-notes/major10/10.5.0/valtimo-backend-libraries.md

   `getProcessInstanceVariables` method in `CamundaProcessService` would fail if there were multiple variables found with the same key.

+* **Duplicate file uploads due to form prefill**

+  When a file-upload user task was executed multiple times within the same process instance, the subsequent execution would prefill the form with previously uploaded files.
+This caused the file to be duplicated on the case if the prefilled file was not removed from the list by the user.

+  The result data of the upload component will no longer be saved to the document at the specified key.
+If post-processing is needed, this can be implemented by:
+  - Customizing the `document-upload` system process (Zaken API, GZAC)
+  - Implementing an event listener for `DocumentRelatedFileSubmittedEvent` (Documenten API File upload component)
+  - Implementing an event listener for `DocumentRelatedFileSubmittedEvent` (Valtimo File upload component)

 * **Remove correlation with no business key**

   * Removed methods that allowed sending messages without business key.